 Having calculated WOPA, then, WORL (wins over replacement level) is calculated in the same way that Baseball-Reference converts from WAA to WAR - the difference between positional average and replacement level (which, in my work, is one standard deviation in winning percentage by construction) is multiplied by total player decisions and that total is added to WOPA to get to WORL.
 This is identical to what I had been doing - and, as noted, is also identical to how Baseball-Reference and Fangraphs construct their WAR.
 The result, then, is that my WORL is essentially on the same scale as WAR, except for the fact that my replacement level differs from the common replacement level used by Baseball-Reference and Fangraphs.
 My WORL (and WOPA) will also disagree with Baseball-Reference and/or Fangraphs in some cases because of differences in how Player won-lost records evaluates some players.
 I have written an article

 comparing my Player won-lost records to WAR in the past.
-I hope to update this article to incorporate my new treatment of positional averages within the next few weeks.

 How Much Have Things Changed?